ScottTaylor645/MMA_Top_Fighting_Camp/README.md

 5. You will need import pandas as pd
 6. You will need import sqlite3
 7. You will need import matplotlib.pyplot as plt if you do not already have installed in order to view this repository
-8. You will need to make sure you are running Pandas 0.23.4 or higher to view this project

 This project was inspired by my love of MMA fighting, I am a retired fighter myself specializing in Muay Thai and Brazilian Jiu Jitsu as my art forms of choice.